seth-t-powell/List-HW/README.md

 ----
 `basic_iterator operator++(int)`

 **Decription:** **Postfix Increment.** Advance the iterator so that it points to the next node in the list.
-Return a copy of this iterator from before it was advanced.
+Return a copy of the iterator from before it was advanced.

 **Complexity: O(1)**